Tunneling of the hard-core model on finite triangular lattices: Model description and main results

 Then, \begin{itemize} \item[\textup{(i)}] $\displaystyle \limb \mathbb P_\b \Bigl ( e^{\b (\G(\L) - \e )} \leq \t^{\aa}_{\bb} \leq \t^{\aa}_{\{\bb,\cc\}} \leq e^{\b (\G(\L) + \e )} \Bigr ) =1;$ \item[\textup{(ii)}] $\displaystyle \limb \frac{1}{\b} \log \E \t^{\aa}_{\bb} = \G(\L) = \limb \frac{1}{\b} \log \E \t^{\aa}_{\{\bb,\cc\}}; $ \item[\textup{(iii)}] $\displaystyle \frac{\t^{\aa}_{\{\bb,\cc\}}}{\E \t^{\aa}_{\{\bb,\cc\}}} \cd \mathrm{Exp}(1), \quad \mathrm{ as } \, \, \binf;$ \item[\textup{(iv)}] $\displaystyle \frac{\t^{\aa}_{\bb}}{\E \t^{\aa}_{\bb}} \cd \mathrm{Exp}(1), \quad \mathrm{ as } \, \, \binf.$ \end{itemize} \end{thm}

-The proofs of statements (i), (ii), and (iii) of the latter theorem are presented in Section~\ref{sec3} and leverage the general framework for hitting time asymptotics developed in~\cite{NZB16} in combination with the analysis of the energy landscape corresponding to the hard-core model on the triangular grid $\L$.
-Although statements (iii) and (iv) look alike, their proofs slightly differ and for this reason that of statement (iv) is given later, in Section~\ref{sec4}.
-Indeed, the proof of the asymptotic exponentiality of the scaled tunneling time $\t^{\aa}_{\bb}/ \E \t^{\aa}_{\bb}$ uses a stochastic representation of the tunneling time $\t^{\aa}_{\bb}$ that exploits the symmetries that the energy landscape inherits from the nontrivial automorphisms of the triangular grid.
+The proofs of statements (i), (ii), and (iii) of the latter theorem are presented in Section~\ref{newsec4} and leverage the general framework for hitting time asymptotics developed in~\cite{NZB16} in combination with the analysis of the energy landscape corresponding to the hard-core model on the triangular grid $\L$ to which Section~\ref{sec3} is devoted.

 As established by the next theorem, which is our second main result, the structural properties of the energy landscapes that will be presented in Section~\ref{sec3} also yield the following result for the \textit{mixing time}.
 Recall that the mixing time describes the time required for the distance (measured in total variation) to stationarity to become small.
 More precisely, for every $0 < \e < 1$, we define the \textit{mixing time} $t^{\mathrm{mix}}_\b(\e)$ by